 If you currently use email marketing, content marketing could be an addition.
 Or, if you offer feeder workshops, relationship marketing may be your next best step.

-Most people are starved for affection and connection.
+Most people are starved for attention and connection.
 And most clients and prospects love receiving a heartfelt card or note.

 Why are heartfelt connections so meaningful?
-As the saying goes, “People make buying decisions based on emotion, and then they back them up with facts.”
+They allow us to connect to an emotion most humans crave and lack in these digitally crazed times.
+As someone infamously once said, “People make buying decisions based on emotion, and then they back them up with facts.”

 While it may seem overwhelming, start with one of these financial advisor marketing steps.
 Once you get momentum, add in another step, and so on.

-The secret is to start and continue.
-Before you know it, you will be attracting more clients, achieving more results, and generating more revenue.
+The secret is creating a plan and consistently executing it so you can measure your results.
+Before you know it, you will attract more clients, achieve more results, and generate more revenue.

 Click the graphic to download the Advisor Marketing Plan: